Tuesday, March 24, 2026

 The best-practice baseline includes embedding Agile and DevOps as default delivery models, and enabling speed through microservices, cloud, low-code platforms, and AI where appropriate .

-The point is not to chase modern buzzwords.
+The point is not to chase the latest buzzwords.
 It is to ensure that the portfolio can reallocate resources without being trapped by monoliths, fragile release processes, and dependency lock-in.
 A portfolio that cannot shift capacity rapidly is not a portfolio.
 It is a collection of sunk costs.

 Make learning travel across businesses